ptarjan/webnumbr/numbrPlugins/README.txt

     $c['format']        The selected format plugin
     $c['selection']     The selected selection plugin
     $c['code']          The original code
+    $c['numbr']         The static data about the numbr
     $c['limit']         How many rows to select.
-Applicable to selection plugins.
+Applicable to selection plugins
     $c['singleValue']   Whether to only return the latest row as a single number instead of an array.
-Applicable to selection plugins.
+Applicable to selection plugins